lilyvex/bungus/README.md

 then build the project (`cargo build --release`).
 Rename the `.env.example` file to `.env` and ensure its contents match your bot's token and associated guild ID if it is server specific.

-## Direct Database Modification

-> [!WARNING]
-> This section is for work-in-progress code, it may be outdated.

-> [!CAUTION]
-> This is unsupported and may break between updates.

-Bungus' database has the following structure:

-    Servers -> Channels -> Messages
-            |
-            |> Weights

-In the `weights` table for the associated `server` table you would like to modify, you can modify the weight of any word Bungus knows, or even add new words and link them to existing ones.

 <div align="center">
 <hr/>